Dan503/gulp-auto-imports/README.md

 });
 ```

 Depending on how your unique gulp set up looks, this may not be the best way to do it.
 The main point is that the file-loader task _must_ be completed before the main.js file is compiled.
-If you want to squeeze out more performance, it only needs to run if there are either new files added to the system or if files have been removed from the system.
-I might add this as an automated feature in the future but for now it runs every time it is called.

 Now that Gulp is set up, import your generated file from main.js and call it as a function.